Heidi The Flying Turtle

 Heidi in his special crate, ready for his journey to Plymouth.

 It took us many years to successfully find somewhere for Heidi to move to – with involvement from our vets, Coco Palm Dhuni Kolhu guests and former ORP volunteers, all of whom suggested places that may be able to accommodate Heidi.
-After many rejections and multiple dead ends, the team heard about the National Aquarium in Plymouth.
+After many rejections and multiple dead-ends, the team heard about the National Marine Aquarium (NMA) in Plymouth.

 We reached out to the director of conservation and made a case for the lovely Heidi.
-With their strong focus on education and conservation, and the sad passing of their former elderly resident sea turtle, the National Marine Aquarium Plymouth were perfectly placed to offer Heidi a forever- home.
+With their strong focus on education and conservation, and the sad passing of their former elderly resident sea turtle, the NMA was perfectly placed to offer Heidi a forever- home.

 However, that was only the first hurdle.
 After that, there was a remarkable amount of paperwork to complete.
 To move an endangered species between countries, both countries need a permit (one to export, the other to import) from the Convention of International Trade of Endangered Species of Fauna and Flora (CITES) but this isn’t as simple as it sounds!